Using Loreline with Godot

 Interpreter options

-You can pass additional options to play() to register custom functions, apply translations, or enable strict variable access:
+You can pass additional options to play() to register custom functions or apply translations:

 var options := LorelineOptions.new()